 All of these areas along with more information can be found on the Preparing for Adulthood website.
 This was set up by a national organisation who specialise in giving advice and strategies to young people with SEND to help them develop independence and go on to lead fulfilling lives.

-In 2011, the Department of Health (DoH) published a document called Pathways to getting a life: transition planning for full lives.
+The Department of Health (DoH) has published a document called Pathways to getting a life: transition planning for full lives.
 This document sets out the best ways to help young people have the lives they really want and was recommended as a way to achieve better life chances for young people with learning disabilities, as well as a way of using resources more efficiently.

-The council work in accordance these pathways and the Department of Further Education (DfE) has designed a supportive tool to help think and plan for the four Preparing for Adulthood outcomes.
-This is part of EHC planning across the age ranges from early years upwards.
+The Department of Further Education (DfE) has designed a supportive tool to help think and plan for the four Preparing for Adulthood outcomes.
+This includes a section to support families to navigate the system of support and prepare young people for adulthood.

 While every care has been taken in the compilation of this information, neither Hillingdon Council or PCG Care Solutions will be held responsible for any loss, damage or inconvenience caused as a result of using the site and any inaccuracies/errors within these pages.
 Those using the site are advised to refer to the Buyers Guide prior to making a purchase as well as making their own enquiries and seeking independent advice.